It Stains The Sands Red & Stretches The Premise

 The film follows Molly, a cliché back talking bad girl with a heart of gold and a troubled past (played by Brittany Allen), in the throes of a zombie apocalypse.
 Molly and her lover/pimp/dealer (their background is opaque) are hightailing it to an air stripe to leave the whole mess behind when things get, uh, messy.
 They encounter a lonesome zombie on the desolate Las Vegas highway who devours her companion and begins to chase Molly, tracking her by her menstrual blood (yes, that's right: menstrual blood), as she wanders through the desert.

-It begins kinda campy, with some decent execution and stylistic chops, and the story doesn't beat around the bush; we're plunged into the "action" fairly quickly.
-The desert cinematography, at times, is very spectacular, and feels reminiscent of Gus Van Sant's earlier works My Own Private Idaho and Gerry.
-The premise sounds interesting on paper, but its desert chase is filled with very little to hold attention.
+It begins kinda campy, with some decent execution and stylistic chops — the desert cinematography, at times, is very spectacular, and feels reminiscent of Gus Van Sant's earlier works My Own Private Idaho and Gerry.
+Things are set in motion quickly, but quickly flatlines.
+The premise may sound interesting on paper, but its desert chase is filled with very little to hold attention.

 There are CGI scorpions and sandstorms, which are used to heighten tension, but really just speak to the level of writing where they're clearly running out of ideas on how to make a desert chase zombie film interesting.
 Despite the film not being comical or tense enough to really land a noteworthy impression, it is watchable up until about the midway point.